MonashSmartStructures/ospgrillage/_sources/rst/APIdoc.rst.txt

 Grillage model interface API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following methods can be called on the :class:`OspGrillage` object.
+The following methods can be called on the :class:`ospgrillage.osp_grillage.OspGrillage` object.

 .. autosummary::
     :toctree: generated/